Difference Between Acetone and Acetate

 What is Acetone?

 Acetone is a flammable, colorless, volatile liquid at 37.5 degrees Celcius at room temperature.
 Also, it is the smallest ketone in the family of ketones.
-Ketone is generally used in industries and household needs.
+Ketone is used in industries and household needs.

 Through the process of catabolism of fats in humans, acetone is formed.
 Later it results in the manufacture and production of molecules such as ketones.
 Acetone is a substance with a fruity smell, and it is also flammable.